 The following professional positions are currently available at the University Libraries:

-- Social Sciences and Professional Programs Department Director
+- Physical Sciences and Engineering Department Director

 Office Assistant for Minitex in Wilson Library (West Bank)

 - Minitex is a state wide library consortium housed at the University of Minnesota Libraries.